Credit Freezes, Equilibrium Multiplicity, and Optimal Bailouts in Financial Networks: Introduction

 \section{Introduction}

 Today's financial sector is characterized by strong interdependencies, with large amounts of capital circulating among financial firms.
-For instance, Duarte and Jones \citeyearpar{duartej2017} estimate that 23\% of the assets of bank holding companies come from other financial intermediaries, as well as 48\% of their liabilities - {\sl almost half}.\footnote{The difference reflects the fact that many other types of financial institutions that are not BHCs (e.g., Real Estate Investment Trusts, insurance companies, and various sorts of investment funds, etc.) have accounts of cash, money markets, and other deposits held at BHCs.} These interdependencies allow for better risk-sharing and allocation of capital, but also pave the way for systemic risk, as became apparent during the 2007-2008 financial crisis.
-Given that not all risks can be fully hedged, defaults and counterparty risk represent major sources of inefficiency.\footnote{As a poignant example, even the organizations offering insurance and hedges default.
-For instance, a key failure in the financial crisis in 2008 was that AIG was unable to deliver the insurance it had sold on many derivative contracts.
-Its inability to even meet margin calls on that insurance, and subsequent insolvency, forced a large government intervention. }$^,$\footnote{In terms of relations to textbook general equilibrium and efficient markets, not only are markets incomplete, but they also involve substantial discontinuities that can even preclude existence of equilibrium bank values, as we discuss in the online materials (Appendix \ref{generalf}).} Defaults involve substantial deadweight costs, including fire sales, early termination of contracts, administrative costs of government bailouts, and legal costs, among others; some of which are born by parties others than those who are responsible for the original default.
-These deadweight costs are substantial, with estimates of bankruptcy recovery rates in the 56-57 percent range.\footnote{See, for example, Branch \citeyearpar{branch2002}, Acharya, Bharath, and Srinivasan \citeyearpar{acharyabs2007}, and Davydenko, Strebualaev, and Zhao \citeyearpar{davydenkosz2012}.}
+For instance, Duarte and Jones \citeyearpar{duartej2017} estimate that 23\% of the assets of bank holding companies come from other financial intermediaries, as well as 48\% of their liabilities - {\sl almost half}.\footnote{See their Tables 1 and 2.
+The difference reflects the fact that many other types of financial institutions that are not BHCs (e.g., Real Estate Investment Trusts, insurance companies, etc.) have accounts of cash, money markets, and other deposits held at BHCs that count on the liability side.} The value of any financial firm then depends on the payments it gets from its claims on other firms, which might themselves depend on the values of yet other firms, creating rich interdependencies between firms' balance-sheets.